-Customer Segment Addressed:
+Customer Segment Addressed: Large commercial customer with existing conventional boiler.

-Delivery: For this demonstration, the Company will research test facilities that have already installed this technology and potentially install this technology on customer sites to determine savings potential from traditional gas options as well as benefits as compared to electric options.
+Demonstration Delivery: For this demonstration, the Company will research facilities that have installed this technology for savings and barriers to adoption.
+Additionally, the Company will explore the potential to install this technology on customer sites to determine savings from traditional gas options as well as benefits compared to electric options.